 Why?
 Probably because consumers want more information – we are all living in an era when information sells even more than the actual products a business is selling.

-Business social interactions and social media marketing
+Social interactions and marketing

 As mentioned before, we are now living in an era when information means more than the products, and because consumers want information, they sometimes rely on social media to get the information they need.

-This is why your business social interactions could be crucial for your social media marketing campaigns.
+This is why your business’s social interactions could be crucial for your social media marketing campaigns.
 What every business on social media should understand is that there is more to social media than business marketing or business promotion.

 If you truly want to enjoy the benefits of using social media for your business marketing, then there must be a plan mapped out for business social interactions.